turbotage/AI-ML-Course/README.md

 This end state must be a collapse of all points to one point.
 In this way all minimal dynamical systems are classified.

+In our similation, we don't use gradient descent, so this mathematical result has on limited application.